SuperJMN-Zafiro/Zafiro.Avalonia/README.md

 # Zafiro.Avalonia

-This library offers common (and useful) features to AvaloniaUI based applications.
+This library offers common (and useful) features to Avalonia based applications.

-Some of the most important hightligts of the library are:
+Some of the most important highlights  of the library are:

 ## Dialogs